Skip to main content

 Identifying your needs

-If you or a loved one needs continued care after leaving the hospital, the care needs and goals need to be defined.
-For instance:
+If you or a loved one needs continued care after leaving the hospital, your care needs and goals must be identified.
+For example:

 • Does the care need to be given by or overseen by physicians, nurses, or therapists?